 Or downward flow of oil.

 Over time, meditation should move from the sporadic to the continuous.
-A wonderful traditional metaphor of a continuous current of a stream of oil is used so there is no mistake as to what this means.
+A wonderful traditional metaphor of a continuous current of a river or a steady stream of oil as it is poured is used so there is no mistake as to what this means: continuous meditation means continuous meditation.
 What what exactly is this meditation, and how can it be done?
 Worry not!
 Bhagavan will explain all to us in later verses.
 How lucky we are to have these beautiful teachings of His!

 8. भेदभावनात् सोऽहमित्यसौ ।